Equal Opportunities Statement

 If an applicant is a member of a union other than Napo, Edridge staff will write to the applicant referring them to details of their own union benevolent fund in the first instance.
 If an applicant still wishes to be considered for assistance by the Edridge Fund, trustees will apply the normal eligibility criteria.
 Each application is considered on its merits.

-Those who are financially dependent on the eligible person are also eligible to be considered for grants.
+Those who are financially dependant on the eligible person are also eligible to be considered for grants.